raspberrypilearning/cd-sebento-scratch-2/en/step_3.md

     change [totalWater v] by (() * ())
 ```

-+ Plug your `flushes`{:class="blockdata"} block into one side of the operator block and in the other side, type in the number `6` (6 litres is roughly how much water is used by flushing the toilet once).
++ Plug your `flushes`{:class="blockdata"} block into one side of the operator block and on the other side, type in the number `6`.
+6 litres is roughly how much water is used for one toilet flush.

 ```blocks
     when green flag clicked